Boundary Conditions

 FiniteElementContainers.AbstractBC — Type

-abstract type AbstractBC{F<:Function}FiniteElementContainers.AbstractBCFunction — Type
+abstract type AbstractBC{F<:Function}FiniteElementContainers.AbstractBCContainer — Type

-abstract type AbstractBCFunction{F}FiniteElementContainers.BCBookKeeping — Type
+abstract type AbstractBCFunction{F}FiniteElementContainers.AbstractBCs — Type

 struct BCBookKeeping{I<:Integer, V<:AbstractArray{I<:Integer, 1}, M<:AbstractArray{I<:Integer, 2}}blocks::AbstractVector{I} where I<:Integerdofs::AbstractVector{I} where I<:Integerelements::AbstractVector{I} where I<:Integernodes::AbstractVector{I} where I<:Integersides::AbstractVector{I} where I<:Integerside_nodes::AbstractMatrix{I} where I<:Integer